meg768/simple-tesla-api/README.md

 # Simple Tesla API

 This is a minimal API for Tesla vehicles.
 The actual API is not included here.

-Toolbox for Node.
-Contains stuff you only wished was there in the first place.
+Instead, this module supports authentication so you don´t have to worry about it.
+Simply provide a Tesla "refresh token" and this module lets you send GET and POST request to access your vehicle.

 ## Installation